Is it too late to pursue a Film Career? When it comes to filmmaking, the perception in the film industry is a young person’s game.

 When I gave it a go originally in the film industry, I was 25, and I wasn’t happy with the progress I was making.

 I gave up on my dreams and started a sales career.
-Now that I’m getting close to 50, the past 5 years of film set experience has put me into a comfortable place.
+Now that I’m getting close to 50, the past 5 years of film set experience have put me into a comfortable place.

 But, every individual’s story is different, some will think this journey will be tough at a certain age, and others won’t.